 You can reduce your risk of developing back pain at work by adjusting your chair so your lower back is properly supported.

 The chair should be supportive and follow the curve of your spine.
-If your chair does not adequately support your lower back curve, consider using a lumbar support or roll.
-This attaches to the chair to fit the curve in your lower back.
-The bottom of the lumbar roll should be in line with the top of your pelvis.
+If your chair does not adequately support your lower back curve, consider using a lumbar support.
+This attaches to the chair and fits the curve in your lower back.

 Tip – A small towel rolled up can make effective lumbar support.